-

 5 Comments

-Wray; The West End Eagle /Written by Janice Tindle
+Wray; The West End Eagle by Janice Tindle

 She came and left like the wind, She would circle high, swoop and descend, In a whirlwind she would appear, She could be far, yet in an instant, near.
 Under sunny skies, she sat on eggs, Under mist and fog, … Continue reading